History of the Toyota A442 Transmission

-Controlling the A442 Transmission with the COMPUSHIFT
+A442 Transmission Control with the COMPUSHIFT

 Based on throttle position, vehicle speed and transmission input and output speed sensors, the COMPUSHIFT Sport can be programmed to unlock and lock the TCC when appropriate.
 When accelerating heavily for instance, it can unlock the TCC to increase torque temporarily, and lock it up again when it makes sense to provide a direct drive from the engine.

 The COMPUSHIFT Sport is the ideal controller to use when using an aftermarket engine control unit.
 It has a CAN-BUS interface allowing it to communicate with the engine and can modify the shift control as appropriate.

 No expert knowledge of transmissions is needed with the COMPUSHIFT, because it comes with preloaded settings for a variety of different engines.
 The COMPUSHIFT Sport also has Bluetooth connectivity, allowing you to analyze and modify the transmission’s shift strategy on the go using a smartphone and the accompanying app.

 To set up the A442 transmission to work with your vehicle, you will have to get the right kit and sensors according to your vehicle’s specifications.
 To find out what you need for your build, head on over to our configurator tool to create your custom kit today.

 To get details on the COMPUSHIFT A442 transmission controller click the below link: